-A year ago, Xerox embarked on a campaign to establish a new brand identity, complete with a new logo, new signature and new symbol.
+A year ago, Xerox embarked on a campaign to establish a new brand identity, complete with a new logo, new signature

 "We also worked on what is to be our voice, what are these personality attributes we aspire to," said Jason Bartlett, senior advertising manager.
 "We worked on the guidelines and changes to our brand and communicated that internally.
 For a decent amount of time here, we've been fighting this perception of Xerox as a copier company."